Ty France Player Props: Mariners vs. Diamondbacks

 Ty France At The Plate

-- In 29 games this season (29.0%), France has picked up an RBI, and in seven of those games (7.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- France has an RBI in 29 of 101 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored a run in 46 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.